eclipse-che4z/che-che4z-lsp-for-hlasm/README.md

 ```
 In the `pgm_conf.json` example above, the `source_code` file has a configuration, so all discovered diagnostics are always shown.
 However, if you open another file and do not assign a processor group to it, its diagnostics are not shown if there are more than 15 of them.

+### Configure Character Reencoding

+If you experience encoding errors when you load your source code from the mainframe, you can configure HLASM Language Support to reencode the source in your native charset.
+To do this, open the HLASM Language Support extension settings and edit the setting **Hlasm > Pseudo Charset**.
+The following options are supported:

+* **IBM1148** (default)
+* **IBM1143**
+* **IBM278**

+After you change this setting, restart the extension to apply the change.

+**Note**: This feature does not reencode names of files and macros used in your source code.

 ## Download Mainframe Dependencies

 You can use the HLASM Language Support extension to download dependencies from mainframe data sets specified in `proc_grps.json` to your workspace.
 To connect to the mainframe, we recommend setting up a `zowe zosmf` or `zowe zftp` profile to store your credentials and connection information.